 And this other video by Justin Odisho shows how to create a Banksy-style stencil graffiti out of any photo using Photoshop.

 You can find plenty of stuff to buy online or all around the UK, especially in London.
-Most of the markets in the UK’s capital (Brick Lane, Camden Lock, Portobello Road, etc) offer a variety of Banks’s works in the form of mugs, posters, canvases, coasters and more.
+Most of the markets in the UK’s capital (Brick Lane, Camden Lock, Portobello Road, etc) offer a variety of Banksy’s works in the form of mugs, posters, canvases, coasters and more.
 You can also find all his books in the Bibliography section above.

 The following are just a few items you can get online: